uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

   data has been restored that potentially must be migrated to work with the current version of the app or accessory.

-Note that during software upgrades, deployment and undeployment may occur as well.
+Note that during software upgrades, deployment and undeployment may occur as well (see :doc:`../understanding/update`).

 Each of these fields points to an array.
 Each of the elements in the array is a separate script that will be run in the sequence listed.